 This may mean that the public body will be able to make the same decision again, so long as it does so in a lawful way."

 This is exactly the process which the BBFC followed when they

 tried (and failed) to get a VAC judgement ruled unlawful in the case of R18 in 2000.

 The BBFC were found to be WRONG in their 'interpretation' of the law with regard to R18 content.
 PROOF of HARM was the bottom line according to the High Court ruling.

+acts.
 Indeed, it is those who are not at home playing violent games or watching violent videos, who tend to roam the streets aimlessly looking for 'reespekt' by terrorising little old ladies, or selling hard drugs to kids (or

 The MD of Rising Star Games, Martin Defries, has responded to criticism levelled at the company following the announcement that forthcoming title No More Heroes would be toned down from the US edition.

 Defries has told GamesIndustry.biz that those claims are wide of the mark, because the European edition will be identical to the one just released in Japan, localisation notwithstanding.